AppDaemon APIs

 duration

-seconds, the callback will be removed.
-If activity for the listened state has occurred that would trigger a duration timer, the duration timer will still be fired even though the callback has been deleted.immediate (bool, optional) –
+will cause the callback to get triggered for any change in state, and the new/old values used for the callback will be the entire state dict rather than the individual value of an attribute.timeout (str | int | float | timedelta, optional) – If given, the callback will be automatically removed after that amount of time.
+If activity for the listened state has occurred that would trigger a duration timer, the duration timer will still be fired even though the callback has been removed.

 duration